 Galaxy Ranger takes place in a universe where man has figured out how to use hyperdrives, thanks to the help of a few peace-loving aliens.
-As Earth begins to interact with other alien worlds and colonise distant planets, it becomes necessary to establish an organisation to protect mankind and its colonies (you know, from the scaaaary aliens).
-Enter the Galaxy Rangers, who are tasked with protecting mankind from the space conquering Crown Empire.
-Each Ranger is not only given a sweet robotic horse (who wouldn’t want a robotic horse?) but are also afforded a special brain implant which, as you’ve probably guessed it, gives them unique powers.
+As Earth begins to interact with other alien worlds and colonise distant planets, it becomes necessary to establish an organisation to protect mankind and its colonies (you know, from the scary aliens).
+Enter the Galaxy Rangers, who are tasked with protecting mankind from the space-conquering Crown Empire.
+Each Ranger is not only given a sweet robotic horse (who wouldn’t want a robotic horse?) but are also afforded a special brain implant which, as you’ve probably guessed, gives them unique powers.

-Another aspect that made the show stand out from the other kid shows of the ’80s was that it didn’t shy away from taking on more adult issues.
+Another aspect that made the show stand out from the other cartoons from the ’80s was that it didn’t shy away from taking on more adult issues.
 The Rangers spent just as much time discussing space politics as they did shooting at the bad guys.
 And while, as a kid, my tiny brain didn’t always grasp concepts the show introduced such as placing the needs of the many above the individual, I still have to commend them for doing this.

 Galaxy Rangers looked good, sounded good and took us on an action-packed journey through space.

-In a time when many associated Dungeons & Dragons with the most evil of evils, some studio exec decided to approach the franchise in a more kid-friendly way.
+In a time when many associated Dungeons & Dragons with the evilest of evils, some studio execs decided to approach the franchise in a more kid-friendly way.

 If I shout, “Who you gonna call?” into a crowd of random people, I’d bet a whole lot of money (not that I have any) that someone would shout back “Ghostbusters”.
 This is a testament to the everlasting popularity of the Ghostbusters franchise.
 And while many might be familiar with the franchise, chances are quite good that not many of them know that before Egon, Venkman and Ray were busting ghosts there was another group of busters out there fighting the good fight.

-In the end, even if the series were created mainly to sell those really awesome toys, it remains one of my favourite 80’s kids shows.
+In the end, even if the series were created mainly to sell those really awesome toys, it remains one of my favourite ’80s cartoons.